.

 Parents: Jim and Anne Robinson

-Children: Amy, Cameron, Lucinda [Elle], Robert and Andrew
+Children: Leo, David, Amy, Cameron, 'Elle' Lucinda, Robert and Andrew

-Occupation: Engineering Student, Air Steward, Manager of Lassiter's Hotel and the Robinson Corporation, Owner of Lassiter's Hotel and The Helen Daniels Trust
+Occupation: Engineering Student, Air Steward, Manager of The Daniels Corporation, Manager/Owner/Employee of Lassiter's Hotel, Manager/Owner of The Robinson Corporation, Owner of The Helen Daniels Trust, Teacher at Erinsborough High School, Owner/Editor of the Erinsborough News

 Paul's experiences with Terry left him bitter and hard headed - just the qualities that led to his aunt Rosemary Daniels appointing him manager of the Australian end of her company, The Daniels Corporation.
 Here, Paul found his niche in life - the world of corporate takeovers, lucrative business deals and the financial rewards of running a world-renowned hotel complex.
 He quickly built up The Daniels Corporation and employed Zoe Davis as his secretary but when she began a relationship with his father - 20 years Zoe's senior - Paul took a dislike to her and made her life at work hell for a while.
 As it turned out, Paul was actually in love with Zoe.
 But even though she had finished with Jim, Paul never got the chance to tell Zoe how he felt as she left Erinsborough with an old flame.